Afroz Alam Sahil: Investigation into political funding

 In 2010, Sahil also revealed through an RTI application that the BJP, while publicly criticising the Congress government for handling the Bhopal gas tragedy and demanding strict action against those responsible, had itself accepted a donation of ₹1 lakh from Dow Chemicals during the financial year 2006–2007.
 Dow Chemicals had acquired Union Carbide, the company responsible for the Bhopal disaster.
 The revelation raised questions about political parties' funding sources and potential conflicts of interest.

 In 2015, Sahil published an investigative report on BBC Hindi exposing that the Bharatiya Janata Party (BJP) had received donations from beef-exporting companies.
 According to his report, Maharashtra-based Frigorifico Allana Private Limited donated ₹50 lakh to BJP in 2014–15 through cheque.
 Another meat-exporting company, Indagro Foods Limited, contributed ₹75 lakh in the same financial year.
 The report also noted a ₹50 lakh donation from Frigerio Conserva Allana Limited.
 When questioned about these donations, BJP spokespersons stated that they were unaware of the specifics.

 Media analysis and international reporting

-In June 2025, Sahil wrote in The Wire about how some Indian news outlets misrepresented reports related to Eid al-Adha in Türkiye, Morocco, and Nepal, highlighting patterns of misinformation and communal framing in media coverage.
+In June 2025, Sahil wrote in The Wire about how some Indian news outlets misrepresented reports related to Eid al-Adha in Turkey, Morocco, and Nepal, highlighting patterns of misinformation and communal framing in media coverage.

 Recent coverage

 In September 2025, Sahil published a feature in The Wire highlighting the experiences of Gaza-based photojournalist Momen Faiz during the Israel–Gaza conflict.
 The article, part of the series Gaza Stories: Voices Under Siege, documented the challenges faced by journalists reporting under siege and emphasised the global responsibility of media professionals to bear witness.

-In the same month, Clarion India published an opinion piece by journalist Mohammad Alamullah crediting Sahil’s early investigative work for exposing inconsistencies in the 2008 Batla House encounter case and for continuing to raise questions about justice and accountability in its aftermath.
+In the same month, Clarion India published an opinion piece by journalist Mohammad Alamullah crediting Sahil's early investigative work for exposing inconsistencies in the 2008 Batla House encounter case and for continuing to raise questions about justice and accountability in its aftermath.